 First, you'll want to preheat the oven and gather all of your ingredients, muffin liners and a muffin tin.
 (Have you ever gotten halfway through a recipe just to realize you're missing something?
 Been there, done that!)

 Next, it's time to prepare the cupcake tins.
 You'll place 16 cupcake liners in a tin and place a cookie (Thin Mint Girl Scout Cookies or an generic brand of the cookie) at the bottom of each.
 This cookie will be a delicious surprise when someone bites into the cupcake! 🙂

 Place the remaining 8 cookies into a plastic baggie and crush them into pea-sized (or smaller) pieces.
 These will be mixed into the batter later on.

 Make the cupcakes:

-Pour the wet ingredients into the dry ingredients and stir until combined.
+Pour the wet ingredients into the dry ingredients and mix on low speed until combined.
 Use a rubber spatula to scrape down the sides and make sure everything is incorporated.
 Then you'll mix on high for two minutes then stir in the cookie crumbs.

 Frost and garnish the cupcakes:

 Once the cupcakes are completely cooled, it's time get frost and garnish them.
-To make the mint frosting, you'll start by whipping the butter until it's light and fluffy.
+To make the mint frosting, you'll start by whipping the butter in a large bowl until it's light and fluffy with an electric mixer.

 Then, you'll add the remaining ingredients and whip for a couple minutes for a smooth and creamy consistency.
-Add the frosting to the cupcakes with a piping bag or a knife and garnish with additional cookies if desired.
+Add the frosting to the cupcakes with a piping bag or a knife and garnish with additional cookies, sprinkles or chopped Andes mints, if desired.